dweekly/docs/pages/dashboard/granting-access-to-agencies-partners.md

   	When giving an agency access to your Branch account, please make sure you toggle the `Only Show Agency-Tagged Data` to on and select the agency you are giving access to.

-!!! warning "Filter to Only Show Data from Specific Ad Networks" When giving an ad partner access to your Branch account, please make sure you toggle the `Only Show Data from Specific Ad Networks` to on and select the ad partner you are giving access to.
+!!! warning "Filter to Only Show Data from Specific Ad Networks" When giving an ad partner access to your Branch account, please make sure you toggle the <notranslate>**Only Show Data from Specific Ad Networks**</notranslate> to on and select the ad partner you are giving access to.

 ![image](/_assets/img/pages/dashboard/agency-ad-partner-invite.png)